r4fek/rsylla/TEST_SUMMARY.md

 3. ⏳ Build library (`maturin develop`)
 4. ⏳ Run tests (`./run_tests.sh` or `make test`)

-The test infrastructure is complete and ready to verify all functionality of rscylla!
+The test infrastructure is complete and ready to verify all functionality of rsylla!